NationalCentreTruthReconciliation/Secure-Record-Transfer/docs/code/settings.rst

     The file extensions are used to determine what a user is allowed to upload.
 The group name is used to create a human-readable extent statement about the quantity and type of files the user uploaded.

+    If the :ref:`FILE_UPLOAD_ENABLED` setting is disabled, this option has no effect.

     **settings.py Example:**